yingzwang/RL-Quadcopter-2/README.md

 In this project, I designed a reinforcement agent to fly a quadcopter.
 I chose deep deterministic policy gradient ([DDPG](https://arxiv.org/abs/1509.02971)) algorithm, which suits well the the continuous control problem of a quadcopter.

+## Implementations

+My DDPG agent is implemented using Tensorflow and Keras, in the folder `agents/`,
+- `ddpg.py`: DDPG agent, experience replay buffer, Ornstein-Uhlenbeck noise.
+- `actor_critic.py`: actor and critic neural network models.
+- `plot_utils.py`: utility functions for plotting the results.
+- `task.py`: task for the quadcopter.

 ## Project Instructions

 1. Clone the repository and navigate to the downloaded folder.